Harvest potatoes young or mature.

 - Maincrop potatoes that you want to store should be allowed to “cure” for one to two weeks after harvest.
 Curing will allow cuts, nicks, and bruises to heal.

 - Potatoes with deep cuts or bruises are best used right away and not stored.

 - New potatoes will be most flavorful if eaten almost immediately after digging.

 - Store main crop potatoes in a dark, dry place for a week or two at 55° to 65° F with high humidity of 85 to 85 percent.

 - After two weeks, potatoes that you want to store longer for winter use should be moved to a much cooler– 35° to 40°F—dark room, basement, or root cellar with moderate humidity and ventilation.

-- For long storing—as long as eight months, choose potatoes that are firm with no soft spots.
+- For long storage—as long as eight months, choose potatoes that are firm with no soft spots.
 Temperatures higher than 40°F will cause tubers to sprout and shrivel.

 - Check stored potatoes often; if sprouts begin to form, knock the sprouts off with your hands.

 - Do not refrigerate potatoes; the air in a refrigerator is too dry for potatoes and can cause them to shrivel.
 Do not store potatoes with apples; picked apples expel ethylene gas which will cause potatoes to spoil.

 - Some potatoes can become “sweet” when stored.
 Potatoes in storage may convert starch to sugar which is used in the tuber “breathing” process.
 The breathing process of potatoes stored in a cool place slows so that the starch converted to sugar is not used in full; the unused sugar will give the potatoes a sweet taste when cooked.
 To avoid a sweet taste, take the potatoes out of storage several days in advance of cooking so that the extra sugar can revert to starch—a process called “reconditioning.”